ClauParser/ReadOnly-ClauParser/README.md

 # LinkedList(Node) + MemoryPool.
 # no std::string, std::vector.
 # parallel scanning + parallel parsing.
-# remove all data is faster than ClauParser.
+# removing all data is faster than ClauParser.
 # parsing data is faster than ClauParser.